airsonic/airsonic-ui/README.md

 ## Extracting new translation

-Run `npm run i18n-extract` to extract the new translation in the app.
+Run `npm run i18n-extract` to extract the new translation from the app.

 ## Further help